Youtini

 Darth Bane Trilogy by Drew Karpyshyn

 Taking readers back a thousand years before the Clone Wars, Karpyshyn relates the story of Darth Bane during the time of the Old Republic.
-In a time where a Sith multitude vie for power, Bane rises to revolt against their Order.
+In a time when many Sith vie for power, Bane rises to revolt against their Order.
 Ever wonder where the Sith’s Rule of Two came from?
 Bane establishes it within these very pages.

 Readers get to see the world of the first dark side users, explore the Sith Academy on Korriban, and witness Bane’s influence on later villains in the series.
 With such an epic scope and rich Sith history, this line remains a standout among Star Wars Legends novels.